 The Colorado Civil Rights Commission continues to aggressively enforce this law to punish creative professionals like Lorie.

 After all, this is the same commission that the U.S. Supreme Court condemned for acting with “hostility” towards Jack Phillips in the Masterpiece Cakeshop case.
-And the same commission that went after Jack a second time before backing off once it became publicly known that the commissioners made more comments indicating their continuing hostility toward religious freedom.
+And it’s the same commission that went after Jack a second time before backing off once it became publicly known that the commissioners made more comments indicating their continuing hostility toward religious freedom.

 The government should be a strong defender of free speech, not its biggest threat.